Rei-SwitchBot/faq/en-us/Lock.md

 Related Products: SwitchBot Lock

 It is standard for the Apple Home App not to send notifications when a SwitchBot Lock is unlocked; only the SwitchBot App provides such notifications.
 Please bear in mind that these notifications are exclusively handled by the SwitchBot App.

 ---
-### Emergency Unlock Feature of SwitchBot Lock Pro

-Last Updated：

-2024 Apr 26

-Related Products: SwitchBot Lock Pro

-SwitchBot App Version: 8.3 or newer

-1.

-Make sure your SwitchBot App version is up to date.

-2.

-Make sure SwitchBot Lock Pro has been added to your App.

-3. If you're locked out and can't get into your home, please use the emergency unlock function.
-We'll walk you through how to activate it.

-Launch SwitchBot App and login.

-Tap your Lock Pro.

-Tap "Emergency Unlock" at the bottom of the Lock Pro operation screen.

-Tap the emergency unlock icon and the Lock Pro will rotate clockwise to try to unlock the lock.

-If your lock doesn't unlock, tap the icon again, it will turn counterclockwise to unlock.

-4. The emergency unlock function is only available within the Bluetooth range of Lock Pro.

-5. Only the home owner can use the emergency unlock function.

-6. The emergency unlock function can be used even if Lock Pro is not calibrated.

----